Back

 The myth of business luck

 The most common mistake I see is businesses treating marketing as a cost rather than an investment.
-They’ll slash budgets when times are tough – exactly when they should be marketing more – or waste money on sporadic campaigns that fail to deliver results.
+They’ll slash budgets when times are tough – exactly when they should be marketing more or wasting money on sporadic campaigns that fail to deliver results.

 The marketing wave phenomenon